Department of Chemical, Paper, and Biomedical Engineering

 - Industry and Community

 CPB's laboratory facilities include: an Engineering Instructional Lab, a Paper Testing Lab, a High Bay Area Lab which houses Miami's Pilot Paper Machine, a Biomedical Research Lab, and Faculty Research Labs.
 Additionally, CPB has a Contract Research Lab, where companies can work with faculty, staff, and students to conduct projects for process and product development and assessment.
-Students work with faculty to gain experience with high quality research-grade equipment and instruments.

 Prospective students interested in applying for the biomedical engineering, computer engineering, or engineering management degree programs should visit the university admission site to begin and complete the process.
 There are no additional steps required for admission to the College of Engineering and Computing degree programs.